-The current WEV Builder's Guild comprises 9 local builders who have participated in a project briefing, been financially vetted by us, have submitted client testimonials and project examples, and are familiar with the requirements of the Building Design Guidelines and Local Development Plans.
-We will be promoting these builders on our website, who are all available for custom builds.
-In addition, several of these builders have put forward their own designs (with pricing) to suit each of the three cluster-based lot types.
+The WEV Builders' Guild comprises local builders who participated in a project briefing, have been financially vetted by us, have submitted client testimonials and project examples, and are familiar with the requirements of the Building Design Guidelines and Local Development Plans.
+These builders are all available for custom builds and we are promoting them on the Preferred Suppliers page of our website.
+In addition, four of these builders have put forward their own designs (with pricing) to suit each of the three cluster-based lot types.
 These designs are pre-qualified as having met our Building Design Guidelines, Local Development Plans, and have achieved carbon-negative status as verified by a successful Life Cycle Analysis.
 These homes are offered in a range of sizes and construction types including timber frame, hemp, and strawbale.